smartlook/smartlook-relay-proxy/README.md

 Images are available on [Docker Hub](https://hub.docker.com/r/smartlook/relay-proxy) and [GitHub Packages](https://github.com/smartlook/smartlook-relay-proxy/pkgs/container/relay-proxy).

-1. Run the image and configure environment variables according to your needs.
+1. Run the image and configure environment variables to your needs.
    **All variables are optional, default values are listed in the table below**.

 ```bash